 A stone’s throw from Singapore’s main shopping belt, Orchard Road, lies a whole range of delicious offerings:

 A Noodle Story

-Founded by Gwern Khoo and Ben Tham—a pair of friends from culinary school—A Noodle Story combines modern European techniques with Asian flavours to create this uniquely Singaporean flavoured ramen.
-Leveraging on their training at Shatec and stints in the kitchens of Waku Ghin, Iggy’s and St Pierre, the duo founded their business in 2013, and first won Michelin Bib Gourmand plaudits in 2016.
+Founded by Gwern Khoo and Ben Tham—a pair of friends from culinary school—A Noodle Story combines modern European techniques with Asian flavours to create a uniquely Singaporean-flavoured ramen.
+Leveraging on their training at Shatec and stints in the kitchens of Waku Ghin, Iggy’s and Saint Pierre, the duo founded their business in 2013, and first won Michelin Bib Gourmand plaudits in 2016.

 This hawker stall’s signature dish is composed of springy egg noodles, roast pork, dumplings and potato-wrapped prawns, and topped off with a hard-boiled egg.